 Figure 3 is an overview of the routing architecture we propose and there are two types of routing topologies.
 The unicast network is the existing network topology where both unicast and anycast packets are forwarded on the basis of a unicast address.
-In the anycast network, anycast-aware routers (called anycast routers) are connected to one another and only anycast packets are forwarded by treating their addresses as anycast addresses.
-The anycast network can thus be considered as a logical overlay network over the unicast network.
+In the anycast network, anycast-aware routers (called anycast network, anycast-aware routers (called anycast network, anycast-aware forwarded by treating their addresses as anycast addresses.
+The anycast network can thus be considered a logical overlay network over the unicast network.